 I love cooking with Persian limes (these are a common cultivar in Australia) just as much as I do sharing limes from the tree in my kitchen garden.
-No one in Perth will turn down the offer of a bag of limes, they are that prized.
+No one in Perth will turn down the offer of a bag of limes.

 Fresh lime juice, zest and leaves are essential to southeast asian cooking so I will always grow them and their Kaffir lime cousins.
 I believe my friend Ben has a key lime tree that produces lovely yellow fruit for eating and pickling.